Behaviors, Emotions And Feelings: How They Work Together

 Your feelings can control your thoughts.
 You may think of certain things because of the way that you’re feeling.
 And because your feelings may not be true, you may end up with wrong thoughts.

 However, if you spend some time focusing on your thoughts, you can learn how to change them.
-This can help you learn to recognize the wrong thought patterns that you have.
+This can help you learn to recognize any wrong thought patterns that you have.
 The more you practice this, the better you can get at catching wrong thoughts and replacing them with the right ones.

 If you’re a parent, you have most likely spent time trying to teach your child how to behave.
-If you’ve ever seen a toddler get upset before, you probably experienced a temper tantrum.
+If you’ve ever seen a toddler get upset before, you've probably experienced a temper tantrum.
 They may have thrown themselves on the ground, pounded their hands on the ground, and screamed and cried.
 Toddlers are still learning how to control their feelings and behaviors.

 Chances are good that you don’t behave the exact same way that a toddler does, but there may be other behaviors in your life that you could do better at controlling.
 For example, just because you feel angry does not mean that you need to respond in anger.
-Or, just because you’re afraid to give a big presentation at work doesn’t mean that you have to call in sick that day and not do it.
+Or just because you’re afraid to give a big presentation at work doesn’t mean that you have to call in sick that day and not do it.

 You can feel a certain way and still choose to react and behave differently.

 If you’re struggling to recognize your emotions or gain control of your feelings, you may find it beneficial to work with a licensed therapist, like those at BetterHelp.
 A therapist can help you start to understand why you behave a certain way and how to recognize your emotions and feelings more effectively.
 They can also help you learn how to develop new thought patterns and behaviors in your life.
+Online cognitive behavior therapy is an effective way of doing just that.

 If you’re exhausted from the emotional rollercoaster that you’ve been on, don’t delay in reaching out for help if you need it.
 While some people believe that therapists only work with those diagnosed with mental health disorders, that’s not true.
 Mental health professionals can help you learn strategies and habits that can help you live successfully in your day-to-day life.
 This includes learning how to control your feelings, thoughts, and behaviors.
+At BetterHelp, it's simple.
+We match you with someone trained to deal with whatever you're dealing with, then you meet with them at a convenient time and place—anywhere you have an internet connection.
+Get a handle on your feelings and learn to control them in any situation.